Once scientists asked the question and it was not an obvious

 |

-by the Deep Sea Drilling Program (which was followed in 1985 by an
+by the Deep Sea Drilling Project (1963-1983), followed in 1985 by an

 international Ocean Drilling Program using the American JOIDES

-Resolution, converted from an oil-drilling ship).
+Resolution, converted from an oil-drilling ship.
 In expeditions

 across the seven seas, year after year workers pulled up thick cylinders